-If a prominent public agency like the Ontario Securities Commission can pull Harvey Weinstein-type stunts to blame and silence a victim of sexual assault, how safe is any woman in the workplace?
+If a prominent public agency like the Ontario Securities Commission can pull Harvey Weinstein-type stunts to blame and silence a victim of sexual assault, and do it with the full knowledge and support of the Premier of Ontario, how safe is any woman in the workplace?

 Silence is dangerous.
 But coming forward can also be hazardous to a victim’s health, causing lasting trauma that can endure for years and even decades.
 In 2018, I turned to my former employer, the Ontario Securities Commission, to seek long-denied healing for a violent sexual assault that occurred earlier in my career.
 My attacker was the powerful chairman and CEO of the Alberta Securities Commission.
 When I reported the assault to my boss, the OSC’s executive director, he bullied me into staying silent.
 As the Ontario Legislative Assembly was told during official proceedings on several occasions, he gave me a choice: keep quiet or lose my job.
 I saw that as a terrible betrayal.